WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/w.md

 ## WP-CLI

-Initialism for WordPress command-line interface.
+Initialism for *WordPress command-line interface*.
 Use uppercase and hyphenate.

 For more information about spelling out abbreviations, see [Abbreviations]().